-To assess the quality and reliability of field data measurements, SRS personnel routinely analyze blind samples for measure of hydrogen ion activity (pH).
-A blind sample contains a composition known to the submitter, but not known to the analyst.
+To assess the quality and reliability of field data measurements, SRS personnel routinely analyze blind samples to measure hydrogen ion activity (pH).
+A blind sample contains a composition known to the submitter but not known to the analyst.
 Analysis of blind samples also tests the analyst's proficiency in performing the specified analysis.
-Twenty-five blind sample results were within the acceptable limit of less than 0.4 standard unit difference between the original and blind samples.
+Twenty-four blind sample results were within the acceptable limit of less than 0.4 standard unit difference between the original and blind samples.

-During intra-laboratory checks performed for the NPDES industrial wastewater program, SRS personnel collect blind and duplicate field samples for at least 10% of each outfall's required frequency.
-For example, if an outfall has a monthly sampling requirement, then SRS collects two blinds and two duplicates during the year.
+During intralaboratory checks performed for the NPDES industrial wastewater program, SRS personnel collect blind and duplicate field samples for at least 10% of each outfall's required frequency.
+For example, if an outfall has a monthly sampling requirement, then SRS collects two blinds and two duplicate samples during the year.
 SRS onsite and subcontracted laboratories also analyze duplicate samples for the water quality (nonradiological) program.
 Each month, SRS collects duplicate samples at one river and one stream location to verify analytical results.
 SRS also collects duplicate samples for both the radiological and nonradiological sediment samples.

-The relative percent difference (RPD) between each sample result and the result of the corresponding blind or duplicate (when both values are at least five times above the detection limit) should be less than or equal to 20%.
+The relative percent difference (RPD) between each sample result and the result of the corresponding blind or duplicate sample (when both values are at least five times above the detection limit) should be less than or equal to 20%.
 Table 8-1 summarizes 1) the blind and duplicate sample analyses associated with the NPDES industrial wastewater program, 2) the duplicate sample analyses associated with the river and stream water quality program, 3) both the nonradiological and radiological duplicate sample analyses for river, stream, and basin sediment programs, and 4) the number of impacted analytes per program and sample type.
-This table addresses analyses both SRS and offsite subcontracted laboratories conduct.
+Table 8-1 addresses both SRS and offsite subcontracted laboratory analyses.
 Processing duplicate samples evaluates the accuracy of the analytical and measurement methods the laboratories use.
-97% of the blind samples, 99% of the NPDES duplicate samples, 97% of the water-quality duplicate samples, 90% of the nonradiological sediment duplicate samples, and 94% of the radiological sediment duplicate samples met the acceptable difference limit.
-Reasons for results differing for the programs include sampling uncertainties and analytical uncertainties associated with the measurements, such as the precision of the analytical instruments and detection limits of the analytical instruments.
+Ninety-nine percent of the blind samples, 98% of the NPDES duplicate samples, 98% of the water-quality duplicate samples, 100% of the nonradiological sediment duplicate samples, and 90% of the radiological sediment duplicate samples met the acceptable difference limit.
+Reasons for results differing between the programs include sampling uncertainties and analytical uncertainties associated with the measurements, such as the precision of the analytical instruments and detection limits of the analytical instruments.

 Although results indicate there were some differences between the quality control samples and their corresponding compliance samples, they did not impact conclusions made with the data.
-The results indicate that in 2020 there were no consistent problems with either sample collection or laboratory analysis techniques.
+The results indicate that in 2021 there were no consistent problems with either sample collection or laboratory analysis techniques.